mongodb/specifications/source/server-selection/server-selection.rst

     Describes candidate servers that also meet the criteria specified by the ``tag_sets`` and ``maxStalenessSeconds`` read preference parameters.

+**Hedged Read**
+    A server mode in which the same query is dispatched in parallel to multiple replica set members.

 **Immediate topology check**
     For a multi-threaded or asynchronous client, this means waking all server monitors for an immediate check.
 For a single-threaded client,